|

 b.
 If

-before the settlement, the LSS/CSS needs to look at the status of the employer
+before the settlement, the LSS/CSS must look at the status of the employer

 policy at the time of injury, and if the policy is cancelled prior to the date

-of injury, they need to staff it with the LSS IMS and BWC settlement attorney.
+of injury, they must staff the issue with the LSS IMS and BWC settlement

 c.
 The